KDHBuddhika/NOBLESSE/front-end/src/pages/home/ReadMe.txt

-create the .js files and corrosponding Styles
+create the .js files and corrosponding CSS